My Ideal Job

 I got in touch with Square after contributing to their open source libraries.
 I moved to the San Francisco office to work with the best Android engineers.

-I contributed to every release of Square Register for Android since March 2013.
+I contributed to every release of Square Point of Sale for Android since March 2013.

 In June 2013 I led the Android software side of the new Square Reader.